What is an asylum application in the Dublin procedure?

-The asylum application you wish to lodge in France may be submitted by another European State, pursuant to the so-called Dublin III.
+An asylum application that you wish to lodge in France may be filed in another European country, in application of the so-called Dublin III.
 According to this text, the asylum application is examined by a single European country.
 Several criteria are used to determine which country is concerned.
 If France is not responsible for your request, you will be obliged to travel to the country concerned.
-If this is not possible, you will be allowed to stay in France.
+Here's the information you need to know.

 General case

-Several criteria laid down by the Regulation Dublin III and prioritized, to determine the country responsible for examining your asylum claim.
+Several criteria laid down by the Regulation Dublin III, determine the country responsible for examining your asylum application.

 But there are other criteria, including whether a family member you want to join resides as a refugee or asylum seeker in another country.
 The principle of family unity is then applied.

-The Regulation Dublin III applies in the countries of the European Economic Area (EEA) and Switzerland.
+The Regulation Dublin III shall apply in European Economic Area (EEA) countries and Switzerland.

 However, a country may accept your asylum application for humanitarian reasons even if it does not fall within its jurisdiction.